-The Adult Day Program provides organized therapeutic health and social activities in a home setting, Monday through Saturday.
+The Adult Day Program provides organized therapeutic health and social activities in a homelike setting, Monday through Friday.

 This enhanced program has a staffing ratio of 1 Health Care Assistants to 4 seniors (instead of the funded ratio of 1:5).
 The staffing reflects the Mount Newton Centre Society’s commitment to quality care and safety for people who live with physical frailty and mild dementia.
 The Society provides the balance of the funding needed, attained solely by community donations, in order to offer this indispensable adult day program.